linan7788626/bending_light_cython/README.md

 2. How to control lenses:
 Use the right click of the mouse to control the lenses.
 Similar with the source, you can press "w" for position, "s" for size (Einstein radius and core radius) and "e" for ellipticity and orientation.
-But first of all, you need to press one num key to choose a component you want to handle.
+But first of all, you need to press one NUM key to choose a component you want to handle.
 Here, "1" stands for the main halo, "2~9" stand for the sub halos.
 For example, if you want to change the ellipticity and orientation of the main halo: please hold "1", "e" and right click, then move vertically, the ellipticity of the main halo will be changed, move horizontally, the orientation of the main halo will be changed.
-Because we are using NIE model in this code, so when you press "s" to change the size of the lens, there are two sizes, one the Einstein Radius(move your mouse vertically), the other one is the core radius (move your mouse horizontally).
-If you want to control the subhalos, there is only one subhalo intrinsicly, please press "2" first, then do everything you want.
+Because we are using Non-singular Isothermal Ellipsoid (NIE) model in this code, so when you press "s" to change the size of the lens, there are two sizes, one the Einstein Radius(move your mouse vertically), the other one is the core radius (move your mouse horizontally).
+If you want to control the subhalos, there is only one subhalo intrinsically, please press "2" first, then do everything you want.

   * Holding "w" and right click, you can move you mouse to move the position of the chosen component of the lens.
   * Holding "s" and right click, you can move you mouse vertically to change the Einstein radius of chosen component, or, horizontally to change the Core radius of the chosen component.